What Is Interpersonal Therapy?

 Most clients start treatment with South Coast in our residential treatment program.
 After completing that, many desire something that still provides structure and support, but with extra space and time to oneself.
 For that, we offer Partial Hospitalization in Newport Beach.

 A step down from inpatient care but with more structure than conventional outpatient programs, partial hospitalization offers a good balance for those looking to ease back into normal life.
-Clients can receive care five to seven days a week for a number of hours each day, returning back to their homes in the evening.
+Clients can receive care five to seven days a week for several hours each day, returning to their homes in the evening.

 This way, they can recover without putting their daily lives completely on hold, receiving intense therapeutic interventions like group and individual therapy, skill development, and medication management as necessary.